davidpallmann/hashnode-backups/cloaf1rr4000108jl4oau0c2j.md

 The Pixel Watch 2, while pricey, has a beautifully polished user experience.
 Multiple apps that I've used all along on phones are so much more accessible and productive on the watch.
 I expected I would use the watch mainly for time and notifications, but I now realize how many different things I can use it for.

 The Pixel Watch 2 also has style.
 It looks good and is highly customizable.
 It's light and comfortable to wear.
 Even though it has a few rough edges, I recommend it for those with Android phones.
+It will stand out against a sea of square smartwatches.

 People buy new tech for different reasons: for new capabilities, to be more productive, to look good, to have fun, or to be on the leading edge with the latest and greatest.
 The Pixel Watch 2 delivers on all of them.
 My phone now spends a lot more time in my pocket.
 That alone made the purchase worthwhile.